keptn/lifecycle-toolkit/docs/content/en/docs/implementing/integrate/index.md

-* Use the Keptn automatic app discovery capability that enables the observability features provided by the Lifecycle Toolkit for existing applications, without requiring you to create any Keptn-related custom resources
+* Use the Keptn automatic app discovery capability that enables the observability features provided by the Lifecycle Toolkit for existing applications, without requiring you to manually create any KeptnApp resources

 ### Define Keptn custom resources for the application